Batches

 Batch number

 Auto-generated, format B-NNNN.
-The batch number is what shows on bottles (via the lot it produces), on COAs, and on TTB batch records — it’s the customer-facing identifier of a specific physical run.
+The batch number is what shows on bottles (via the lot it produces), on COAs, and on production records — it is the customer-facing identifier of a specific physical run.

 Status

-A Rejected batch is one that failed QC or compliance and was destroyed/reworked.
+A Rejected batch is one that failed QC or compliance and was destroyed or reworked.
 Rejected batches stay on the books for traceability; their lot genealogy still resolves.

 What you actually produced — usually in gallons of liquid or cases of finished product.
-Compared to the planned output (from the parent order × per-batch share) for yield variance reporting.
+Compared to the planned output (from the parent order, divided by the per-batch share) for yield variance reporting.

 Completed at

 Timestamp the batch was marked Complete.
-Drives compliance deadlines (TTB report cutoffs) and inventory-availability dates for downstream MOs.
+Drives compliance deadlines (TTB report cutoffs) and inventory-availability dates for downstream manufacturing orders.

 Work-order tasks (routing)

-Each batch order is broken into a list of work-order tasks corresponding to the formula’s process steps (mash, ferment, distill, blend, bottle, case).
-The task table on /batches/[id] shows:
+Each manufacturing order is broken into a list of work-order tasks corresponding to the formula’s process steps (mash, ferment, distill, blend, bottle, case).
+The task table on the manufacturing order detail page shows:

 - The step’s sequence number, name, and assigned work center